timescale/docs/promscale/send-data/remote-write.md

 In the `labels` object, fields represent the label name.
 Field values contain the label value.

-The `samples` array must be in the following format:
+The `samples` array must be in this format:

 *   Each array can only contain two values.
 *   The first value is a UNIX timestamp in milliseconds.
 It must be an integer.